TheTexta/obsidian-main/Psychology/Unit 2 - Biological Psychology/Neuroimaging.md

 #biological-psychology
-Brain stimulation yields important information about brain function and thoughts and behaviour.
+Brain stimulation yields important information about brain function and thoughts and [[behaviour]].
 Neuroimaging is just about looking into the [[brain]] without changing anything in it.

 #### Techniques
 [[Magnetic Resonance Imaging]]